Winston-Salem Dash 2026 Gameday Guide

 KNOW WHAT & WHERE TO EAT

-*Insider Tip: New this season, many of these items can be found in one convenient spot at the Dash Delights concession stand, located on the concourse along the first base side.
+Insider Tip: New this season, many of these items are available in one convenient spot—the Dash Delights concession stand on the first base concourse.
+For a full rundown of specialty items and concession locations, check the Dash's A to Z Fan Guide.

 MORE INSIDER TIPS